 Reference is made to that certain letter dated February 22, 2001 from Mirant to ENA wherein Mirant stated in part that effective February 22, 2001, “…no further transactions will be entered into under the Agreement…” (the “Letter”).
 A copy of the said letter is attached hereto for your convenience.

 Notwithstanding the existence of the Letter or any other correspondence between the parties addressing the Agreement, Mirant and ENA agree and confirm that they wish to continue trading pursuant to the terms of the Agreement and that there has been no interruption of trading since February 22, 2001 or any other date and that the parties assume all rights and obligations pursuant to the terms of the Agreement.
+The parties hereby agree to negotiate a parental guaranty wherein Vastar Resources Inc. (“VRI”) is replaced by Mirant Corporation f/k/a Southern Energy, Inc. As a result of this agreement to negotiate, the aforementioned agreement, under which the parties agree to continue to trade, is amended to replace VRI as the Credit Suport Provider such that all references to Southern Company Energy Marketing L.P. n/k/a Mirant America Energy Marketing, LP, in the Agreement shall be read as referring to “Mirant Corporation f/k/a Southern Energy, Inc.”

 If the foregoing accurately sets forth our agreement, please execute this letter in the space provided below.
 A faxed signature on the letter shall constitute and have the same effect as an executed original.